Annual Technical Report 2004 on Patent Information Activities submitted by Republic of Korea (SCIT/ATR/PI/2004/KR)

 Data Conversion Center

-In January 2001, we began operating the Data Conversion Center for digitizing paper-based applications for patents, utility models, trademarks and industrial designs, along with intermediate documents such as amendments, written opinions, objections, registrations, trials and paper-based gazettes.
-We run the center at our Daejeon headquarters and at the Seoul branch office; the Seoul office receives 70 percent of all applications.
+In January 2001, KIPO began operating the Data Conversion Center for digitizing paper-based applications for patents, utility models, trademarks, industrial designs, and intermediate documents such as amendments, written opinions, objections, registrations, trials and paper-based gazettes at its Daejeon headquarters and the Seoul branch office.
+The Seoul office receives 70 percent of all applications.

-By redesigning the conversion process in 2003, we enabled the center to automatically handle processes such as the receipt of paper documents, formality checks and data conversion.
-We applied state-of-the-art technology such as Multi OCR, dual key-inputs and automated verification of electronic data.
-As a result, the center can now prevent any delays or errors during the conversion process.
+By redesigning the conversion methodology in 2003, the Center automatically handles receiving, formality checking and data converting in the same process.
+By applying state-of-the-art technology such as Multi OCR, dual key-inputs, and automated verification of electronic data, the Center prevents delays or errors during the conversion process.